rockerbacon/modorganizer2-linux-installer/README.md

 Updates can be disabled by going to `Settings > Vortex > Update` and selecting the option 'No automatic updates'.

+If your current installation is broken because of an update, you can reinstall an older version by downloading an installer from [here](https://github.com/Nexus-Mods/Vortex/releases) and running it inside Vortex's prefix: in Lutris, right click the application and use the option 'Run EXE inside wine prefix'

 ### WORKING GAMES:
 - TESV: Skyrim Special Edition
 - TESV: Skyrim